HaydenI/SkyCardsAdWatcher/README.md

 - Waits for the ad to finish playing.
 - Automatically finds and taps various types of "Close Ad" buttons.
 - Repeats the cycle indefinitely.
+- Keeps a running count of successfully watched ads.
 - Includes randomized delays to mimic human behavior.
+- **Failsafe**: If no buttons are found for three consecutive attempts, the script will automatically kill and restart the app to recover from a stuck state.
+- **Debug Mode**: A `-debug` flag can be used to show detailed output, including image detection confidence scores.

 ## Prerequisites